RakhithJK/spyder-ide-spyder-wiki/Working-with-packages-and-environments-in-Spyder.md

 6. If the resulting paths are different, then you have three choices:

-   * Activate the environment in which Spyder is installed and install your package on it (see [next section](#installing-packages-into-the-same-environment-as-Spyder)).
+   * Activate the environment in which Spyder is installed and install your package on it (see [next section](#installing-packages-into-the-same-environment-as-spyder)).
 If you try to install future packages in another environment (like `myenv`), you'll get the same `ModuleNotFoundError`.
-   * Install Spyder into the existing `myenv` environment, or any other you'd like to work in, and run it from there (see [following section](#the-naive -approach)).
+   * Install Spyder into the existing `myenv` environment, or any other you'd like to work in, and run it from there (see [following section](#the-naive-approach)).
 This is a little simpler than the third option and has the same effect, but more overhead and is less flexible.
-   * Install just the `spyder-kernels` package into the `myenv` environment, and set your Python interpreter path in Spyder's Preferences to point to `myenv`'s Python executable (see the [final section](#the-modular-approach].
+   * Install just the `spyder-kernels` package into the `myenv` environment, and set your Python interpreter path in Spyder's Preferences to point to `myenv`'s Python executable (see the [final section](#the-modular-approach).
 This requires Spyder >=3.3.0 and one more initial step, but requires less maintenance in the long run and avoids duplicate Spyder installs.

 ### Installing packages into the same environment as Spyder